Asteski/WinMac/README.md

 - **Keyboard Shortcuts**

 WinMac provides very useful keyboard shortcuts from macOS with use of AutoHotkey, which is an automation scripting language for Windows.
 Shortcuts include hiding/showing dock, minimizing single or all windows and cycling through windows of the same app.
 More details on Wiki page [Keyboard Shortcuts](https://github.com/Asteski/WinMac/wiki/Commands-cheat-sheet#keyboard-shortcuts).

+- **Stacks Context Menus**

+Stahky allows to create shortcuts for taskbar, that show custom context menus which can include settings and control panel shortcuts, website shortcuts and any other files and folders.

 ## Experience WinMac Today!